 When I say common, I mean you have your standard bolt design with the 30mm-fit brackets.

-The Inner Diameter slots inside the bearing cup.
-The outer face covers the bb cup.
+A pf30 bottom bracket’s inner diameter slots inside the bearing cup.
+The outer face covers the BB cup.

 Turn the bolt and your bottom bracket gets pressed into position.